 - Kea coding guidelines

-- Known Issues - Kea is included in BIND10 1.1 release.
-This is a list of known issues in that release.
+- Known Issues - This is a list of known issues with the current and previous releases

 - Outstanding tasks - this is a list of tasks that we are planning to do.
 Sometimes the difference between a bug and a missing feature is thin.